dbeecham/ctrlp-commandpalette.vim/README.md

 Thanks
 ------

-A special thanks to Juan Pedro Fisanotti `juandev
-<https://github.com/juandev>` for his works on CtrlP-CmdPalette
+A special thanks to Juan Pedro Fisanotti (juandev)[https://github.com/juandev] for his works on CtrlP-CmdPalette.